EISy-as-Py/hardy/hardy/recognition/README.md

-## Instructions for using Convolutional Neural Network Config files
+## Instructions for using Convolutional Neural Network Configuration files

-Each configuration file in the recognition folder provides the example Hyperparameter space over which Neural Network model is built
+Each configuration file in the recognition folder provides the example Hyperparameter space over which Neural Network model is built.
+The configuration file can be placed anywhere in the system and relative path must be passed as argument in <code>run_hardy.hardy_multi_transform</code> module

 ### Configuration file for CNN